-It is important to brush the coat all the way down to the skin to ensure all loose hair is removed.
+It is important to brush the coat down to the skin to ensure all loose hair is removed.
 Mats are especially prone to form behind the ears, on the chest, belly, and armpits.

 Tibetan Terriers should be bathed monthly.

-Check the ears on a weekly basis for signs of infection, irritation, or wax buildup.
+Check the ears every week for signs of infection, irritation, or wax buildup.
 Cleanse them regularly with a veterinarian-approved cleanser.